-- Be selective about when you pull out a map or a selfie stick.
+- Be selective about when you pull out a map.
 Studying a map at your hotel or in a coffee shop won't draw attention, but waving a selfie stick around monuments or fumbling with a map in the middle of the street will clearly identify you as an outsider.

 - Shop like a local.
 There's nothing I love more than exploring grocery stores when I travel.
 Not only can you save money by picking up a few items so you don't have to pay restaurant prices at every meal, you can learn a lot about the culture.